Always On Availability Groups on Linux

 From a high-level standpoint, availability groups under SQL Server on Linux are the same as they are on WSFC-based implementations.
 That means that all the limitations and features are the same, with some exceptions.
 The main differences include:

-- Microsoft Distributed Transaction Coordinator (DTC) is not supported under Linux in SQL Server 2017 (14.x).
+- Microsoft Distributed Transaction Coordinator (DTC) is supported under Linux starting with SQL Server 2017 CU16.
+However, DTC is not yet supported on Availability Groups on Linux.
 If your applications require the use of distributed transactions and need an AG, deploy SQL Server on Windows.

-- Linux-based deployments use Pacemaker instead of a WSFC.
+- Linux-based deployments that require high availability use Pacemaker for clustering instead of a WSFC.

 - Unlike most configurations for AGs on Windows except for the Workgroup Cluster scenario, Pacemaker never requires Active Directory Domain Services (AD DS).